 The distance between your house and the nearest phone exchange is likely to have the biggest impact on what speed you can achieve, as broadband signals degrade as they travel down BT's aged copper lines.

-If the exchange is a long way off, and your neighbours are experiencing similarly slow speeds, the tips below will help you make the most of what you've got.
+If the exchange is far away and your neighbours are getting similarly slow speeds, the tips below help you make the most of what you've got.
 But if your neighbours are getting faster speeds, give your provider a call armed with the info and ask what can be done about yours.

 For full switching info and all the current top deals, see the full Cheap Broadband guide.